shivannis/xandr-docs-public/xandr-docs/digital-platform-api/multi-buyer-deals-api-setup.md

 The content of this page is intended to supplement the [Deal Service](./deal-service.md) and [Deal Buyer Access Service](./deal-buyer-access-service.md) documentation.

-Multi-buyer deals use a combination of three new objects:
+Multi-buyer deals use a combination of three new objects

 - `buyer_seats` - Array of seat name/IDs of buyers who can target this deal (see [Buyer Seats](#buyer_seats-object) below)
 - `buyer_bidders` - Array of bidder name/IDs of buyers who can target this deal (see [Buyer Bidders](#buyer_bidders-object) below)